couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 * Call `-[CBLDocument getConflictingRevisions:]` and check for multiple returned values.
 * Create a view that finds all conflicts by having its map function look for a `_conflicts` property and emit a row if it's present.

-In either case, after a conflict is detected, you resolve it by deleting the revisions you don't want, and optionally putting a revision containing the merged contents.
+After a conflict is detected, you resolve it by deleting the revisions you don't want, and optionally storing a revision that contains the merged contents.
 So in the example, if the app wants to keep one revision it can just delete the other one.
 But more likely it needs to merge parts of each revision, so it can do so, delete revision '2-bar' and put the new merged copy as a child of '2-baz'.